-Top Paper/Panels: If your group has an award for the top competitive paper and/or the top panel, we will ask you for this information in one place either online or in a form that Debbie Ford will provide.
-If you have a Top Paper Panel, be sure to name it Top Paper Panel.
+Top Paper/Panels: If your group has an award for the top competitive paper and/or the top panel, we will ask you for this information in one place either online or in a form that Ahmet Atay will provide.
+If you have a Top Paper Panel, be sure to name it Top Paper Panel and the name of your Interest Group/Caucus.